The application for the Summer 2023 GSL internship is OPEN. Applications and recommendation forms are due February 6, 2023.

 Thank you for supporting your students in applying for the CIRES Summer Research Program!

-A Recommendation Form from a person who is familiar with the applicant’s academic and/or research background is required for each applicant to the CIRES Summer Research Program at the University of Colorado in partnership with the NOAA Global Systems Laboratory.
+A Recommendation Form from a person who is familiar with the applicant’s academic and/or research background is required for each applicant to the NOAA Global Systems Laboratory/CIRES Summer Research Program.

 Recommending a student for the undergraduate research experience: